AlishaSoedamah/AlishaSoedamah/README.md

-# Hi there, I'm Alisha 👋
+# Hi there, I'm Alisha :octocat:
-A passionate frontend developer from the Netherlands
+A frontend developer from the Netherlands

 ### A couple of things I'm up to:
 - Currenty studying software development at MBO